Cryptomania v.s. Minicrypt in a Quantum World: Preliminaries

 \begin{definition}[QPKE with quantum public key] Let $\lambda \in \mathbb{Z}_+$ be the security parameter and $H\colon [2^{n_\lambda}]\to\{0,1\}$ be a random oracle.
 A quantum public-key encryption scheme with quantum public key, relative to $H$, consists of the following four bounded-query quantum algorithms: \begin{itemize} \item $\skgen^{{H}}(1^\lambda)\to\sk$: the secret key generation algorithm that generates a classical secret key $\sk$. \item $\pkgen^{{H}}(\sk)\to\rho_{\pk}$: the public key generation algorithm that takes the secret key $\sk$ and generates a quantum state $\rho_{\pk}$ as the public key. \item $\enc^{H}(\rho_{\pk},m)\to \ct$: the quantum encryption algorithm that takes the public key $\rho_{\pk}$ and the plaintext $m$, and produces a classical or quantum ciphertext $\rho_{\ct}$. \item $\dec^{H}(\sk,\rho_{\ct})\to m'$: the quantum decryption algorithm that takes the secret key $\sk$ and the ciphertext $\rho_{\ct}$, and outputs the plaintext $m'$. \end{itemize} The algorithms need to satisfy the following requirements: \begin{description} \item[Perfect Completeness] \item[IND-CPA Security] For any adversary $\mathcal{E}^{H}$ that receives $\poly(\lambda)$ copies of the public key and can make $\poly(\lambda)$ queries, and every two plaintexts $ m_0\neq m_1$ chosen by the adversary, we have

 \end{description} \end{definition}

 In this paper, we focus on the setting where the quantum public key is uniquely determined by the secret key $\sk$; that is, the quantum algorithm $\pkgen(\sk)$ makes no queries to the oracle $H$.
 This setting covers all possible QPKE schemes with classical public keys, as we may assume, without loss of generality, that $\sk$ contains a copy of $\pk$.
-Furthermore, we may assume that $\rho_{\pk}$ is a pure state, since $\sk$ can be taken to include a purification of $\rho_{\pk}$.
+Furthermore, we may assume that $\rho_{\pk}$ is a pure state, since $\sk$ can be taken to include a purification of $\rho_{\pk}$\footnote{Assume $\pkgen(\sk)$ first generates $\sum_{x}\alpha_x\ket{x}\ket{\pk_x}$, and then discards $\ket{x}$ to obtain $\rho_\pk:=\sum_{x}|\alpha_x|^2\ket{\pk_x}\bra{\pk_x}$.
+Without affecting the scheme's functionality, we can include a copy of $x$ in $\sk$ so that the public key becomes a pure state $\ket{\pk_x}$. }.

 Lastly, we define Quantum Key Agreement in QROM. \begin{definition}[Quantum Key Agreement in the Oracle Model] Let $\lambda\in\mathbb{Z}_+$ be the security parameter and let $H:[2^{n_\lambda}]\to\{0,1\}$ be a random oracle.
 A Quantum Key Agreement (QKA) protocol involves two parties, Alice and Bob, who initially begin with all-zero states.
 They can perform any quantum operations, make $\poly(\lambda)$ quantum queries to the oracle $H$, and exchange classical messages.
 At the end of the protocol, Alice and Bob output classical strings $k_A$ and $k_B$, respectively.